 What are bed bugs?

 Everyone has heard the saying 'Sleep tight, don't let the bed bugs bite'.
 In reality, bed bugs can be found anywhere, whether it's in your bed or on your furniture, they can even hide in alarm clocks by your bedside table!
 Adult bed bugs resemble apple seeds, with flattened bodies that are oval shaped and a length of about 4 to 5 mm.
-You will most likely have a bed bug infestation if you discover dark patches on your bed sheets, skin or cuticles left behind after they shed, and/or live bed bugs hiding on your mattress, near the head board, and in other furniture.
+You will most likely have a bed bug infestation if you discover dark patches on your bed sheets, skin or cuticles left behind after they shed, and/or live bed bugs hiding on your mattress, near the headboard, and in other furniture.

 What do bed bug bites look like?

 Bed bug bites are small, red dots that appear on your body after a bed bug has sucked on your blood.
-Most often, you won't notice the bed bug has bitten you as their saliva produces a natural anaesthetic.
+Most often, you won't notice the bed bug has bitten you as their saliva produces a natural anesthetic.
 If you think that you've been bitten by a bed bug you must look out for:

 - red, slightly swollen, and sometimes itchy bumps